 To overcome those issues and work with the ESPs, you must follow their exact integration steps.

-Find the list of articles for supported ESPs here.
+Find the list of supported ESPs here.

 - OneLink is not supported by the Facebook mobile app install objective, where only Facebook App Links are accepted.